AuroraMaster/react-native-ohos-library/en/react-native-picker-picker.md

 ### 3. Configuring CMakeLists and Introducing PickerPackge

-> [!TIP] NC version and versions after 2.6.1-0.3.0 need to configure CMakeLists and introduce PickerPackge.
-Please skip this step if you don't have NC before v2.6.1-0.3.0.
+> If you are using version <= 2.6.3, please skip this chapter.

 Open the `entry/src/main/cpp/CMakeLists.txt`, add the following code: